vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 	Tanzu Kubernetes Grid Service also provides self-service lifecycle management of Tanzu Kubernetes clusters.

 - **Tanzu Kubernetes Cluster (Workload Cluster):** Tanzu Kubernetes clusters are Kubernetes workload clusters in which your application workloads run.
-These clusters can be attached to SaaS solutions such as Tanzu Mission Control, Tanzu Observability, and Tanzu Service Mesh, which are part of Tanzu for Kubernetes operations.
+These clusters can be attached to SaaS solutions such as Tanzu Mission Control, Tanzu Observability, and Tanzu Service Mesh, which are part of Tanzu for Kubernetes Operations.

 - **VM Class in vSphere with Tanzu:** A VM class is a template that defines CPU, memory, and reservations for VMs.
 VM classes are used for VM deployment in a Supervisor Namespace.
 VM classes can be used by stand-alone VMs that run in a Supervisor Namespace and by VMs hosting a Tanzu Kubernetes cluster.